A photo of a row of stacked coins, decreasing from left to right, signaling a downward trend.

 Key factors influencing depreciation

-There are a number of different factors that may impact how quickly your car depreciates.
+There are a number of different factors that may impact a car’s depreciation rate.
 Some are controlled by the market, while others relate to the way the car has been used and how well it’s been looked after.

 Make and model